(Last updated May 25, 2023)

 Mss #1: I never sent this out.
 After finishing it, my husband read it and marked his comments.
 I ended up deciding it was terrible, was too embarrassed to send out.
 What I learned: Have multiple beta readers, not just one.
 Ideally, find a critique group whose members are familiar with and who enjoy the type of book you’re writing.

 Mss #2: Children’s book author, Lee Wardlaw, was kind enough to critique this for me, and after my revisions she introduced me to her awesome agent, Ginger Knowlton.
 Ginger took me on as a client because of this mss!
 Sadly, it never sold and we eventually decided to put it aside.
-The rejection letter you see at the top of this post was for mss #2.
+The rejection letter you see at the top of this post was for mss #2, which we sent out over several years.
 What I learned: Getting an agent is not a guarantee that your book will sell, no matter how wonderful that agent is.

-Mss #5: WHAT I AM WORKING ON NOW!!!!
-I rewrote it from scratch earlier this year, aiming to finish/send by the end of the year.
-Hopefully sooner, but I’m trying to be realistic with my goals.
+Mss #6: [Updated May 25, 2023] WHAT I AM WORKING ON NOW!!!!
+I rewrote it from scratch, am getting ready to send out.
 This is a rewrite of the same mss that Andrea Brown agent Jen Rofé critiqued at an SCBWI conference in 2011; she nominated my mss for the SCBWI Sue Alexander Most Promising For Publication Award – although it didn’t win, this convinced me I should never abandon my original dream of writing MG.
 When I posted about my rewrite recently and tagged/thanked Jen, here’s what she tweeted back: